rockstor/rockon-registry/README.md

 {
   "<target container": [
     {
-      "name": "<Name of new docker network 1 to be created", "source_container": "<source container 1 that should connect to target container>" },
+      "name": "<Name of new OCI network 1 to be created", "source_container": "<source container 1 that should connect to target container>" },
     {
-      "name": "<Name of new docker network 2 to be created", "source_container": "bareos-storage"
+      "name": "<Name of new OCI network 2 to be created", "source_container": "bareos-storage"
     },
     {